Research – Information for service users, carers and staff

 • All research involving patients goes to independent NHS Research Ethical Review.

-• In essence the needs of the individual outweigh the needs of science or society.
+• The safety and well-being of the individual prevail over the interests of science and society.

 Who is involved in research?